noamelf/noamelf.github.io/_posts/2019-07-07-meeting-protocols.md

 * Visibility of decision-making process - running the team and making the decisions is not being made in the head of the team lead, but is a visible, recorded process.

 Below are my teams' meeting protocols:

-## 1:1s (every 3 weeks)

-* Lookback - how the last 3 weeks have been for you?
-* Colleague feedback - is there something I (the team lead) can do better?
-Is there anything you want to ask from me?
-* Manager feedback - can you can do more of this and less of that?
-* Summary - any action items?

 ## Team meetings (weekly)